Vaquero

-“Music of the Plains” (mural study, Kilgore, Texas, 1939) by Xavier Gonzalez.
-This New Deal-era artwork features a Vaquero serenading a woman, symbolizing the deep Hispanic cultural roots in Kilgore's identity.
+Music of the Plains (mural study, Kilgore, Texas, 1939) by Xavier Gonzalez.
+This New Deal-era artwork features a vaquero serenading a woman, symbolizing the deep Hispanic cultural roots in Kilgore's identity.
 The original study is housed in the Smithsonian American Art Museum.

-The vaquero (/es/; vaqueiro, /pt-PT/) is a horse-mounted livestock herder of a tradition that has its roots in the Iberian Peninsula and extensively developed in what is today Mexico (then New Spain) and Spanish Florida from a method brought to the Americas from Spain.
+The vaquero (/es/; vaqueiro, /pt-PT/) is a horse-mounted livestock herder of a tradition that has its roots in the Iberian Peninsula, and extensively developed in what is today Mexico (then New Spain) from methods brought to the Americas from Spain.
 The vaquero became the foundation for the North American cowboy, in Northern Mexico, Southwestern United States, Florida and Western Canada.

 The cowboys of the Great Basin still use the term "buckaroo", which may be a corruption of vaquero, to describe themselves and their tradition.
 Many in Llano Estacado and along the southern Rio Grande prefer the term vaquero, while the indigenous and Hispanic communities in the age-old Nuevo México and New Mexico Territory regions use the term caballero.
 Vaquero heritage remains in the culture of Mexico (Especially in Northern Mexico), along with the Californio (California), Neomexicano (New Mexico), Tejano (Texas), Central, and South America, as well as other places where there are related traditions.